Is Domestic Violence a Misdemeanor or a Felony Offense?

 However, this penal code is still a wobbler and could be reduced.
 You will want to do whatever possible to avoid domestic violence jail time.
 An attorney can advise you as to your options.

-Some prosecutors or courts may impose much more serious sentences if the defendant is believed to have struck out in ways that could be deemed abnormally violent, cruel.
+Some prosecutors or courts may impose much more serious sentences if the defendant is believed to have struck out in ways that could be deemed abnormally violent and cruel.
 The courts do not want to go easy on offenders who pose a significant threat to society.

 An accused who is innocent should never be convicted of anything.
 An accused who is likely to be found guilty of a felony if the case goes to trial should give serious consideration to accepting a misdemeanor conviction if there are no defenses that will lead to a dismissal.